grep skip_domains_in_backups /usr/local/directadmin/conf/directadmin.conf skip_domains_in_backups=1

 Access source server’s DirectAdmin panel.
 Navigate to Admin tools >> Admin Backup/Transfer.
 Select all users (if you need to migrate all users or else select the user you need) and then click on “now” to take the backup at that instant.
 By default the backups will be copied to the location /home/admin/admin_backups locally (which means on the source server itself).
 Then select all the data to be copied and then click on submit.

-Now the backups will be created in the location /home/admin/admin_backups of the source server.
+All the backups will create in the location /home/admin/admin_backups of the source server.

 Step 3: Syncing backup to destination server

 Now we need to copy the backups from the source server to destination server.
 For that we can use rsync command.
 Here’s a sample command.
 You can use according to your preference.

 # rsync -avz --progress -e ssh /home/admin/admin_backups/ root@destination_server_ip:/home/admin/admin_backups/